ChristianAhrens/NanoOcp/README.md

 Controller callbacks (`onStateChanged`, `onPower`, `onChannelGain`, `onRemoteObjectReceived`, …) likewise fire on the **socket thread**.
 If you need to update GUI elements or call framework APIs that require a specific thread (e.g. the JUCE message thread), marshal inside the callback — for example via `juce::MessageManager::callAsync` or by posting a message to a `juce::MessageListener`.

+**Timers.** `NanoOcp1Client` (reconnect) and `Ocp1Controller` (GetValues response-timeout) own no timer thread of their own: they take a caller-supplied `std::shared_ptr<NanoTimerScheduler>` and register their timers on it.
+A single `NanoTimerScheduler` runs one background thread that services every timer registered on it, so callbacks it triggers (e.g. `onStateChanged` from a response-timeout) fire on that **scheduler thread**, not the socket thread.
+The scheduler is a **required constructor argument** — NanoOcp provides no default or singleton; the owning application creates and shares it (one instance can back many clients and controllers).

 ---

 ## Integration